frasertweedale/notes-redhat/ietf/acme-discovery.md

 accessible ACME servers, or an organisation may prefer clients to use a particular server.
 Explicitly configuring ACME clients to use a particular ACME server presents an administrative burden.
+Furthermore, a service discovery mechanism could allow newly connected systems to opportunistically locate an ACME server and acquire certificates, without operator (human or otherwise) intervention.

 This document specifies a mechanism by which ACME clients can locate an ACME server using DNS-Based Service Discovery [@!RFC6763].
+Network administrators can advertise one or more ACME servers and express their endorsed capabilities (identifier types and validation methods) and priorities.
+Capable clients can discover the advertised services and use the most preferred service that satisfies its requirements and is reachable.

 # Terminology